Quantity-Aware Coarse-to-Fine Correspondence for Image-to-Point Cloud Registration: Related Works

 Considering the modality gaps between images and point clouds, 2D3D-MatchNet \cite{feng20192d3d} detects sparse key pixels and points by SIFT \cite{lowe1999object} and ISS \cite{zhong2009intrinsic} first.
-Following this, the surrounding patches of these key pixels and points are fed into a pseudo-siamese neural network \cite{hoffer2015deep, xu2019deep} to learn discriminative descriptors and establish 2D-3D correspondences.
-Camera pose estimation is then performed using a RANSAC-based EPnP \cite{lepetit2009ep} solver.
-However, because of the different feature extraction modes of ISS and SIFT operators, there is no guarantee that the extracted SIFT pixels and ISS points are correlated.
-Hence, 2D3D-MatchNetis prone to having a low inlier ratio.
-DeeI2P \cite{li2021deepi2p} is detection-free method that interprets the registration problem as a classification problem, whereby the point cloud projected in the camera frustum is classified and then utilize inverse camera projection to estimate camera pose.
-This classification operation is equivalent to establishing a fuzzy correspondence between point cloud and image.
-The final registration accuracy is limited by the misclassified points around the frustum boundary, and the inverse camera projection aslo requires good pose initialization.
-CorrI2P \cite{ren2022corri2p} follows the same metric learning paradigm as 2D3D-MatchNet to learn discriminative descriptors for all pixels and points, while simultaneously predicting a symmetric overlap region between image and point cloud.
-To establish point-to-pixel correspondences, each point should search for its nearest 2D pixel in the feature space and the overlap region.
-As a result, the large search space makes this method prone to many false matches and has significant complexity.
+The surrounding patches of these key pixels and points are fed into a pseudo-siamese neural network \cite{hoffer2015deep, xu2019deep} to learn point and pixel descriptors and establish 2D-3D correspondences.
+Camera pose estimation is then performed using a RANSAC-based EPnP \cite{lepetit2009ep, fischler1981random} solver.
+However, there is no guarantee that the extracted pixels and points are spatially correlated since SIFT and ISS have different feature extraction modes.
+DeeI2P \cite{li2021deepi2p} is a detection-free method that interprets the registration problem as binary classification, whereby the point cloud projected in the camera frustum is classified and then utilize inverse camera projection to estimate camera pose.
+CorrI2P \cite{ren2022corri2p} follows the same metric learning paradigm as 2D3D-MatchNet to learn descriptors for all pixels and points, while predicting a symmetric overlap region between images and point clouds.
+To establish point-to-pixel correspondences, each 3D point should search for its nearest 2D pixel in both the feature space and the overlap region.
+Some concurrent works, i.e., GeoLoc \cite{Geoloc} and 2D3D-MATR \cite{li20232d3d}, follow the coarse-to-fine mechanism to build point-to-pixel correspondences.
+GeoLoc is towards satellite RGB images and bird's-eye views of point clouds.
+2D3D-MATR is a complex multi-scale framework.
+Although they are slightly different, their supervisions for matching the point sets and pixel patches are both binary values (i.e., match-or-not).
+It fails to adaptively reflect the degree of correlation, particularly in cases with varying point cloud density or when significant resolution gaps exist in representing the same object.